Page Contents

 Calculation Of Pre-EMI Scheme

-Because Pre-EMI only includes interest, it is less expensive than ordinary EMI, which also covers the principal amount.
+Because pre-EMI only includes interest, it is less expensive than ordinary EMI, which also covers the principal amount.

 For eg: